 Since we already know that we're going to place a J/L under the leftover overhang, we can match the column parity on the other side and create a TSD overhang in anticipation.

 Here are some examples of using the same anticipation with an alternate overhang.

 Some TST overhangs can be cleaned up with donations.
-These techniques are especially useful when you do TSTs that would leave leftover columns underneath like the second picture below which are generally avoided.
+These techniques are especially useful when you do TSTs that would leave remaining columns underneath like the second picture below, which are generally avoided.

 When you use S or Z for the overhang, it is possible to clean it up with a donation technique which is essentially a Kaidan.

 Shachiku Train and similar techniques would be another way when you place your S/Z horizontally for the TST overhang:

 Many other methods exist.
 Here are some other examples of cleaning up the TST overhang with donations.